 Sources of ionizing radiation in medical imaging are conventional X-rays, computed tomography (CT) and mammography, as well as molecular imaging used in nuclear medicine.

 Magnetic resonance imaging (MRI) and ultrasound imaging work without ionizing radiation.

 Although radiation is found naturally everywhere in the environment and is considered safe, high amounts of radiation have the potential to cause cancer.
 Nuclear medicine exams, CT scans and diagnostic X-rays are deemed to carry low-risk, but some members of the public have raised questions about unintended side effects.

-The team behind Canada Safe Imaging has partnered with Radiation Safety Institute of Canada and Le Centre d'Expertise Clinique en Radioprotection to help expand an existing question and answer service available to health professionals to the general public.
+The team behind Canada Safe Imaging has partnered with Radiation Safety Institute of Canada and Le Centre d'Expertise Clinique en Radioprotection to help expand an existing question and answer service available to health professionals and the general public.

 The service, called Questions About Radiation, launched to the public in 2017.
 It can be accessed by calling 1-800-263-5803.
 The English service is available weekdays from 9 a.m. to 5 p.m.
 The French service has a voicemail where callers can leave their questions and a contact number.
 The email address is firstname.lastname@example.org.